alankarkotwal/alankarkotwal.github.io/cs475_1/index.md

  - `Tab` changes the currently active (displayed) model.
  - `V` toggles pesudo-lighting.
  - `+` and `-` increase/decrease the lighting intensity.
+ - `T` flushes the transformation onto the model itself.
+In other words, the current transformation is applied to the model, and is then set to the identity transform.
+Using this, one can load a model, rotate it, flush the rotation to the model, and save the rotated model.
+(This was used to create `mac2` from `mac`, etc.)

 ###### Modeling mode:
 In addition to the controls in the inspection mode, we have the following controls in the modeling mode: